Block Based and WIM Based Images in Winclone 7 and later

 WIM format creates a Winclone image by creating an archive of all the files on a Windows volume.
-All of metadata (such as security descriptors and permissions) are archived with the file data as well.
-If you have a large number of files on your Boot Camp partition, it can take a long time to create and restore WIM images since the drive must operate on each file.
+All of metadata (e.g., security descriptors and permissions) are archived with the file data as well.
+If you have a large number of files on your Boot Camp partition, it can take a long time to create and restore WIM images, since the drive must operate on each file.
 Also, if there is any file corruption (either in the files or in the metadata), the image creation may fail.
 CHKDSK does not check all files on the disk, so these errors might not be caught when checking the disk.

 Block-Based Image Format

-The Block-based image format creates a Winclone image by creating an archive of all used blocks of the Windows volume.
-This can be much faster than File-based (WIM) image format, but the image can only be restored onto a drive that has the same physical block size as the drive of the original Windows partition.
+The block-based image format creates a Winclone image by creating an archive of all used blocks of the Windows volume.
+This can be much faster than file-based (WIM) image format, but the image can only be restored onto a drive that has the same physical block size as the drive of the original Windows partition.

 Checking Block Size

 To check the physical block size, follow these steps:

 1. Open Disk Utility and select the drive (not the volume) of the disk you want to determine the block size.
 Then, click the Info button: